ibpsa/modelica-challenge-problems/docs/format.md

                                                         // a support request with the tool developer
 tool-issue-link: xxx                                    // Optional: URL to the tool issue,
                                                         // such as link to a github issue
-tool-status:                                            // Status of tool developer: either closed, work-around or open
+status:                                                 // Status: either closed, work-around or open
 discussion: xxx                                         // Optional: URL to dicussion or issue on
                                                         // https://github.com/ibpsa/modelica-challenge-problems
 library-issue-link: xxx                                 // Optional: URL to the library issue,